 Students are expected to attend all class meetings.
 Classes will begin promptly at the designated time.
 If an emergency or other justifiable reason prevents a student from attending class, the instructor should be notified as soon as possible.
 However, an absence will still be assessed regardless of the reason.
+Students with no absences will receive a 15 point bonus to their total grade points.
 If you are going to be late or absent from class please notify me in advance.
 If you do not notify me I will not feel obligated to take your late assignments.
 Students will be giving presentations in many of the classes and attendance is mandatory.